-Subject Content Candidates should: Data Structures Understand the purpose and applications of the following data structures: Arrays; Lists (in the form of Stacks, Queues, Linked-lists and Array or Linear lists); Binary Trees.
+Subject Content Candidates should: Data Structures Understand the purpose and applications of the following data structures: 1.
+Arrays; 2.
+Lists (in the form of Stacks, Queues, Linked-lists and Array or Linear lists); 3.
+Binary Trees.
 More details regarding these structures are found further down in this module.
 Arrays Understand what an array is and its purpose.
-Be able to write algorithms: to create an array; to fill an array with primitive and string type only; to display data from an array.
+Be able to write algorithms: 1. to create an array; 2. to fill an array with primitive and string type only; 3. to display data from an array.
 Pointers Understand what a pointer is, and what it is used for in conjunction with different data structures.
 Candidates are only expected to describe what the use of a pointer is.
 Stack Understand what a Stack is in terms of a LIFO structure.
 Be able to perform operations on Stack structures, limited to "Pushing" and "Poping" items on a Stack.
 Be able to write algorithms using pseudo-code for the "Push" and "Pop" operations.
 Explain the use of a stack in computing.
 Queue Understand what a Queue is in terms of a FIFO structure.
 Distinguish between a Linear Queue and a Circular Queue.

-Be able to write algorithms in pseudo-code to add and remove an item from both types of Queues.
-Explain the use of a Queue in computing.
-Lists Understand the difference between a linear (or array lists), linked list, circular linked list and double-linked list.
-Be able to describe how to add and delete a node from the above- mentioned lists.
-Candidates may be asked to implement the operations on Linear lists using either pseud-code or Java code, but not for linked lists, circular linked lists and double-linked lists.
-Binary Trees Be able to construct a binary tree.
-Be able to add and delete a node from the binary tree.
-Be able to traverse a binary tree using the following three traversal methods: 1.
-Pre-order traversal: In-order traversal; Post-order traversal.
-Be able to use a binary tree and an associated traversal method to sort data Candidates should NOT be asked to use either pseudo-code or Java code to implement the operations on a binary tree.
-Static vs Dynamic data structures.
-Be able to explain the difference between static and dynamic implementation of data structures, highlighting the advantages and disadvantages of each.
-Explain how an array may be used to implement a Queue and a Stack structure Hash table Understand what a hash table is.
-Be able to create and update a hash table using a hashing algorithm.
-Candidates can only be asked to use the modulus method to create a hash address.
-Understand the concept of collisions and how they can be resolved.
-Be able to list the characteristics of a good hashing function.
-Searching algorithms Explain the difference between a binary search and a sequential search, highlighting the advantages and disadvantages of each Be able to write an algorithm to search for an item in a sequential list.
-Be able to show understanding of the conditions necessary for the use of a binary search.
-Be able to write a binary search algorithm to search for an item in an ordered list.
-Understand how the performance of a binary search varies according to the number of data items.
+e able to write algorithms in pseudo-code to add and remove an item om both types of Queues. oplain the use of a Queue in computing. nderstand the difference between a linear (or array lists), linked list, rcular linked list and double-linked list. e able to describe how to add and delete a node from the above- entioned lists. andidates may be asked to implement the operations on Linear lists sing either pseud-code or Java code, but not for linked lists, circular aked lists and double-linked lists. e able to construct a binary tree. e able to add and delete a node from the binary tree. e able to traverse a binary tree using the following three traversal ethods: Pre-order traversal; In-order traversal; 3.
+Post-order traversal. e able to use a binary tree and an associated traversal method to sort andidates should NOT be asked to use either pseudo-code or Java code implement the operations on a binary tree. e able to explain the difference between static and dynamic applementation of data structures, highlighting the advantages and sadvantages of each.
+Explain how an array may be used to implement Queue and a Stack structure nderstand what a hash table is. e able to create and update a hash table using a hashing algorithm. andidates can only be asked to use the modulus method to create a ash address. nderstand the concept of collisions and how they can be resolved. e able to list the characteristics of a good hashing function. oplain the difference between a binary search and a sequential search, ghlighting the advantages and disadvantages of each e able to write an algorithm to search for an item in a sequential list. e able to show understanding of the conditions necessary for the use of binary search. e able to write a binary search algorithm to search for an item in an dered list.
+Understand how the performance of a binary search varies cording to the number of data items.
+Care e a subsection and the subsection of the su